Belo Horizonte’s Food Security Policy

 Belo Horizonte’s success story began in 1993 when the Brazilian ‘Movement for Ethics in Politics’ emerged and mobilised up to 30 million people.
 ‘Citizenship Action against Hunger, Poverty and for Life’ was based on principles of solidarity and human rights and involved social movements as well as political parties.
 People were viewed as citizens rather than consumers and food insecurity as a market failure requiring government intervention.

-The newly elected mayor of Belo Horizonte, Patrus Ananias, acknowledged his 2.5 million citizens’ right to food and the duty of the government to guarantee this right.
+The then newly elected mayor of Belo Horizonte, Patrus Ananias, acknowledged his 2.5 million citizens’ right to food and the duty of the government to guarantee this right.
 He created a Secretariat for Food Policy and Supply that included a 20 member council consisting of representatives from other government sectors (municipal, state, and federal), labour unions, food producers and distributors, consumer groups, research institutions, churches and civil society to advise in the design and implementation of a new food system.
 The explicit mandate was to increase access to healthy food for all as a measure of social justice.

 From Belo Horizonte to Windhoek